yesi0626/The-repository-/README.md

 Questions (based on data cpollected):
   - As years goes by are things safer?
   - How many criminals have a mental illness?
-  - Does having a mental illness
+  - Based on where you live is there a higher crime rate?
   - Based on gender which is more dangerous?
   - Based on race how any crucial crime have been commited?